-In 1970, the richest countries in the world committed to giving 0.7 percent of their Gross National Income (GNI) to overseas aid.
-Today, only five countries are meeting this target, and the UK Government has committed to reach the target by 2013.
+In 1970, the richest countries in the world committed to giving 0.7 percent of their Gross National Income (GNI) to international aid.